 The muscle fibers go in one direction.
 Slice the meat in the opposite direction.
 In the picture below, the muscle fibers ran left to right, so we cut the meat the other way.

-To grill London Broil, discard the marinade and place meat on an oiled grate.
+To grill London Broil, discard the marinade and place the meat on an oiled grate.
 Cook for 14 – 20 minutes using the temperature guidelines and cutting techniques described above.

 It is totally and completely possible to freeze top round steak or flank steak in the Best London Broil Marinade.
 Simply prepare the recipe up to the point where you would put it in the refrigerator to marinate.
 It’s best to use a resealable plastic bag for freezing.